logoDeveloper Hub

 Ledger devices support TX signing for any address inside a sequence automatically generated by the device.

-By default, Avalanche-CLI uses the first address of the derivation, and that address needs funds to issue the TXs to create the Subnet and add validators.
+By default, Avalanche-CLI uses the first address of the derivation, and that address needs funds to issue the TXs to create the Avalanche L1 and add validators.

 To get the first Mainnet address of your Ledger device, first make sure it is connected, unblocked, and running the Avalanche app.
 Then execute the key list command: